lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 - Built-in libraries and dependencies;
 - Faster training with Automatic Mixed Precision (AMP);
 - Opportunity to scaling up from single-node to multi-node systems;
-- Allowing you to develop on the cloud or at the edge;
-- Highly versatile with support for various container solutions such as Docker, Singularity, etc;
 - Performance optimized.

 ### Why NGC Containers?